 - It maintains turgidity of the cells.

-Water and Carbon dioxide are essential for photosynthesis.
-Stomata are kept open for exchange of gases during the day but it leads to a lot of loss of water and plants get depleted of water due to continuous transpiration.
-C4 plants might have evolved to reduce the loss of water due to transpiration as they can maintain a constant supply of CO2 even after the closing of stomata.
+Water and carbon dioxide are important for photosynthesis.
+Stomata are kept open for exchange of gases during the day.
+But it leads to a lot of loss of water.
+So plants get depleted of water due to continuous transpiration.
+Besides, C4 plants might have evolved to reduce the evaporation of water due to transpiration.
+Because they can maintain a constant supply of CO2 even after the closing of stomata.

 Solved Questions for You